Abstract

 1.2.5 Current

-To be current is to exist or occur during the present moment.
+is to exist or occur during the present moment.
 In versional or evolving systems this refers to the most recent, generally accepted iteration.
 An example of this is the phrase ‘current fashion’, wherein it’s accepted that fashion will continuously evolve, but there is a present state of that evolution.

 For a specification to be considered current, it must be possible to explicitly nominate a particular version or iteration as being the accepted or signed-off form of the specification.
 It is this form which will be used to make the product at any given time.
 It should be possible to continue developing the specification without disrupting the accepted form.
 This is typically accomplished with specialised software*.